01-Vipinks/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 &nbsp;The backend is built using Flask, a lightweight Python web framework.
 The app uses Flask-SQLAlchemy to interact with the SQLite database.

 ## Implementation of additional features
+1. Forecast for Next 5 Days
+Provide a 5-day weather forecast with daily summaries.
+The OpenWeatherMap API offers a forecast endpoint that returns weather data for every 3-hour interval.
+You can use this data to summarize the forecast for each day.

+Implementation
+API Request: Update your get_weather function to fetch the 5-day forecast if the forecast flag is set.
+Backend Route: Add a new /forecast endpoint in app.py